 - A feeling of weakness in the shoulder

 Do I Need Surgery for My Shoulder Pain?

-Chiropractic care is known to be a valuable intervention for patients who live with shoulder pain.
+Integrative medical care is known to be a valuable intervention for patients who live with shoulder pain.
 We will determine the cause of your shoulder pain and make a referral to a specialist if needed.
-Many cases of shoulder pain are successfully treated with chiropractic care without medications or surgery.
+Many cases of shoulder pain are successfully treated with integrative medical care without medications or surgery.

-How Can Chiropractic Therapies Help with Shoulder Pain?
+How Can Integrative Medicine Therapies Help with Shoulder Pain?